 Similar to the mattress, a pillow also plays an important role for sciatica and lower back pain patients.
 Once you choose the right pillow from different alternatives, it will be beneficial for you with lower back pain and sciatica.
 Some pillows naturally conform to the head, neck, spine, shoulder, and hip’s natural curvature.
 Others protect the pressure point that eventually helps to mitigate back pains.

-That’s why, when you go for choosing your pillow for sciatica, you have to consider the pillow type, your sleeping position, your head size, shoulder width, pillow thickness, and your pillow placing gap.
+That’s why, when you go choosing your pillow for sciatica, you have to consider the pillow type, your sleeping position, your head size, shoulder width, pillow thickness, and your pillow placing gap.

 Here the gap means the space between the bed and your body parts like the neck, lower back, and beneath the knees.
-Moreover, your selected pillow should be adjusted with your body’s shape, curves, and sleeping position.
+Moreover, your selected pillow should be adjusted to your body’s shape, curves, and sleeping position.

 Choosing Your Sleeping Position

 The last thing that we’re going to start off with is finding the right position to sleep, which is probably the most important thing.
-Just getting comfortable, being able to pass out, and taking the pressure off the back will ensure when you can select the right sleeping position.
+Just getting comfortable, being able to pass out, and taking the pressure off the back will ensure that you can select the right sleeping position.
 Here are two comfortable positions for sciatica patience.